 - Third, to the onions, celery and bell pepper, stir in the spices, tomato paste and garlic.

-- Fourth, to the pan, stir in the reserved rice/lentil cooking liquid to deglaze the pan.
+- Fourth, stir in the reserved rice/lentil cooking liquid to deglaze the pan.
 Stir in the cooked kidney beans.
 Lid and simmer for about ten minutes.

-- Next, to the saucy bean mixture, stir in the lentils and rice.
+- Next, stir in the lentils and rice.
 Sprinkle in liquid smoke and Worcestershire (vegetarian friendly) and stir.
-Add a bit more cooking liquid as needed to loosen the mixture.

-- Last, squeeze a bit of lemon over the finished recipe, stir, taste for salt and sprinkle chopped parsley and green onions or scallions over the top.
+- Last, squeeze a bit of lemon over the finished recipe, and sprinkle chopped parsley and green onions or scallions over the top.

 Take the heat up by adding your favorite hot sauce.
 I like Tabasco with this dish.

 - Cajun or Creole Seasoning?
 Use your favorite prepared Cajun or Creole seasoning in this recipe.
-For homemade, I like Emeril’s Essence with a pinch of brown sugar.
+For homemade, I use Emeril’s Essence recipe with a pinch of brown sugar.

 - I use French Lentils (du Puy) for this recipe because they hold their shape well, offer an earthy flavor, and have a firmer texture than other lentils when cooked.
 Find them online, in the bulk bins for best price or prepackaged on the dry bean isle at your grocery.

-- Share With: A perfect partner, try my Skillet Cheddar Cornbread or Skillet Gluten Free Cornbread.
+- Share With: A perfect partner, try my Buttery Sourdough Cornbread, Skillet Cheddar Cornbread or Skillet Gluten Free Cornbread.

 Vegetarian Dirty Rice Recipe